7 Tips to Rock Your Remote Job Interview

-Whether you already work from home or you’re seeking your first home based job, an interview is likely part of that process.
-Believe it or not, many of the interview tips for a traditional office job still apply to home based career positions.
-Read along for some of our best advice for interview success!
+Whether you already work from home or you’re seeking your first remote job, an online interview is likely part of that process.
+Believe it or not, many of the interview tips for a traditional office job still apply to work from home jobs.
+Here is our advice for your interview success!

-This may seem odd since your interview will take place from home, but dressing professionally is key!
-First of all, the interview is likely to be a video interview.
-Even if it’s not, dressing the part will help you feel more prepared to put your best face forward.
-Take a few extra minutes to prepare to look your best, as it will help your confidence and help you come across as a true professional!
+Treat this interview as if you were meeting face to face in an office.
+Wear appropriate casual work attire.
+Not only will you look professional but dressing the part will help you feel more prepared and put you in the right mind set.
+Take those few extra minutes to prepare to look your best, as it will help your confidence and help you come across as a true professional!

-In addition to learning about the company itself, educate yourself on the industry.
+Be prepared — you will impress the employer if you know something about the company you’re interviewing to work for.
+Take some time before the interview to visit their website, social media and blogs.
+Look for things you can talk about in the interview to let them know that you’ve done your research.
+In addition to learning about the company itself, know something about the industry.
 You don’t need to do an in depth dive, but having some knowledge is key, and allows you to answer questions with more clarity and understanding.

-Lastly, when you apply for the position, make sure you read carefully!
-Have a great understanding of what the job position entails, as well as the skills, education and personality needed to succeed.
+Lastly, make sure you read the job description again before the interview.
+Have a good understanding of what the job entails, as well as the skills, experience and personality needed to succeed.

 - What traits do you most value in someone in this role?

-How do you measure success in this job position?
+- How do you measure success for this position?

 - What is the timeline for hiring for this position?

 Make sure you know your resume inside and out!
-Interviewers will often have your resume in front of them during your interview, and they might pick out older job positions, clubs or positions that aren’t super fresh in your mind.
+Interviewers will often have your resume in front of them during your interview, and they might pick out older job positions or positions that aren’t super fresh in your mind.